-Welcome to our updated guide to British Airways’ plans to refurbish and renew its short and long-haul fleet for 2020.
+Welcome to our updated guide to British Airways’ plans to refurbish and renew its short and long-haul fleet.

 Here’s a run through of recent and forthcoming deliveries and refurbishments by aircraft type:

 BA has started to take delivery of the Airbus A350-1000, of which there are 18 on order.
-As at 1 January 2020, four aircraft are in service.
+As at July 2021, eight aircraft are in service.